 Alumni Service Award is presented to an alumnus or alumna of Macalester whose significant service and consistent loyalty to the college has set an outstanding example of volunteerism.

 This year’s Alumni Service Award is being jointly presented to Ariel Estrella ’15 and Merita Bushi ’14 for their work in developing the ’zines Facing Forward and Honoring the Journey Ahead.
-Separately, they reached out to the alumni office to express their desire to support recently graduated alumni of color and first generation alumni.
+Separately, they reached out to Mac’s alumni office to express their desire to support recently graduated alumni of color and first generation alumni.
 They wanted to provide graduating seniors with advice and support and to create a reminder of the community to which they will always belong.
-Ariel promoted the project Facing Forward, compiled and edited the submissions, and even designed the ’zine.
-“I believe in the importance of storytelling,” Ariel said, “of treasuring our narratives, of sharing them with communities we cherish.”
-Now working as a communications associate for Groundswell, a community arts organization in New York, Ariel has been published in several anthologies and is looking forward to graduate school and a career in academia.
-Merita was eager to help first-generation alumni stay connected with each other and with Mac.
-When she reached out to first-gen alumni, she received nearly 20 submissions in the first week.
-Inspired by the graduation celebration held for first-generation graduates and their families, she gave the ’zine the same name, Honoring the Journey, and debuted it at that celebration.
-Merita now works as a production specialist for Chicago tech firm Jellyvision.
+Ariel created the Facing Forward ’zine as a sigil of hope for alumni and graduating seniors of color.
+“I believe in the importance of storytelling,” they said, “because we cherish our narratives by sharing them with friends known to us and friends we have yet to meet.”
+Ariel focuses their advocacy on fostering beloved communities in their work, volunteering, and writing.
+They have been published in several anthologies, and Ariel plans to further develop their scholarship through a career in academia.
+Bushi organized the inaugural Honoring the Journey graduation ceremony her senior year with friends and staff.
+Moved by the emotion and belonging felt at that event, Bushi was eager to help first-generation alumni stay connected with each other and support current first-generation students.
+While creating the Honoring the Journey Ahead ’zine, Bushi received an outpouring of support from first-generation alumni eager to give back.
+Two ’zines later, that community maintains its enthusiasm for finding new and creative ways to connect.
 Ariel Estrella and Merita Bushi observed a need for community and, in the midst of their own busy lives, stepped up to fill it.

 Jake Levy-Pollans ‘09, Oakland, Calif.